Charles Sink: Architectural philosophy

 Sink was greatly inspired by contemporaries Ludwig Mies van der Rohe and Le Corbusier.

 Sink appealed to minimalism and natural environments as a source of inspiration for the breadth of his career.
 Many of Sink's designs were intended to yield to their surroundings, if not enhance them in some respect.
 Sink's commitment to minimalism resulted in some controversy, especially regarding his construction of a private residence that had virtually no exterior windows.
 Sink's interpretation of organic architecture also influenced the interiors—furnishings and design in general—of his work.
 Airy interior courtyards and expansive atriums often appeared in Sink's later designs.
 Sink was an early proponent of solar power and passive heating.

 Personal life

 Sink married Ann Breese in 1948.
 The couple had three children: Carol Patterson, Mark Sink and Jennifer Freeman.
 Sink was an active member of the Denver Art Commission and served as its chairman on at least one occasion.
 Sink also served on various architectural/design committees in the region.

-Sink was a prominent (if not founding) member of Rocky Mountain rally subculture.
-Sink participated in a various races and won numerous awards.
+He was a prominent (if not founding) member of Rocky Mountain rally subculture and participated in various races, winning numerous awards.
 Sink was elected the Colorado SCCA executive prior to 1959.

 Sink died on April 12, 2013.
 He was 89 years old.